Maria Callas: Scandals and later career

-In her final years as a singer, she sang in Medea, Norma, and Tosca, most notably her Paris, New York, and London Toscas of January–February 1964, and her last performance on stage, on July 5, 1965, at Covent Garden.
-A live television transmission of act 2 of the Covent Garden Tosca of 1964 was broadcast in Britain on February 9, 1964, giving a rare view of Callas in performance and, specifically, of her on-stage collaboration with Tito Gobbi.
-This has now been preserved on DVD.
+In her final years as a singer, she sang in Medea and Norma, and Tosca in Paris, New York, and London from January–February 1964.
+Her last stage performance was July 5, 1965, at Covent Garden.
+A live television transmission of act 2 of the Covent Garden Tosca of 1964 was broadcast in Britain on February 9, 1964, giving a rare view of Callas in performance and of her on-stage collaboration with Tito Gobbi, directed by Carlo Felice Cillario.

 In 1969, the Italian filmmaker Pier Paolo Pasolini cast Callas in her only non-operatic acting role, as the Greek mythological character of Medea, in his film by that name.
 The production was grueling, and according to the account in Ardoin's Callas, the Art and the Life, Callas is said to have fainted after a day of strenuous running back and forth on a mudflat in the sun.
-The film was not a commercial success, but as Callas's only film appearance, it documents her stage presence.
+The film was not a commercial success, but as Callas's only film appearance, it documents something of her stage presence.

 From October 1971 to March 1972, Callas gave a series of master classes at the Juilliard School in New York.
 These classes later formed the basis of Terrence McNally's 1995 play Master Class.
 Callas staged a series of joint recitals in Europe in 1973 and in the U.S., South Korea, and Japan in 1974 with the tenor Giuseppe Di Stefano.
 Critically, this was a musical disaster owing to both performers' worn-out voices.
 However, the tour was an enormous popular success.
 Audiences thronged to hear the two performers, who had so often appeared together in their prime.
 Her final public performance was on November 11, 1974, in Sapporo, Japan.
-Callas and Di Stafano were to have appeared together in four staged performances of Tosca in Japan in late 1975 but Callas cancelled.
+Callas and Di Stefano were to have appeared together in four staged performances of Tosca in Japan in late 1975 but Callas cancelled.